benjamincharity/angular-keypad/README.md

         this.numbers = '';
     }

-    // I will be called each time the right button is interacted with doSomething($event, numbers) {
+    // I will be called each time the right (submit) button is interacted with doSomething($event, numbers) {
         console.log('The submit button on the right was clicked!');
         console.log('Original click event object: ', $event)